 Messiah’el Bey is an author, composer, electronic musician, DJ, filmmaker, music producer, and poet from Hempstead, Long Island.
 Bey’s involvement in music began at an early age.
-His mother, Pearline Brown Thomas was a self-taught pianist, whose musical compositions caught the attention of several leaders in the music industry in the late-1940’s.
+His mother was a self-taught pianist, whose musical compositions caught the attention of several leaders in the music industry in the late-1940’s.
 During his youth, Bey began to study the keyboard and was offered his first recording contract at the age of fourteen.

 During the early to mid-1990’s, Bey founded the legendary rap group Gras Ruts & So Speshal with longtime friend and music producer Paul Leiba.
 The group featured on many public access television shows in the tri-state area and were the first to perform in several underground New York City clubs that refused to play rap music at the time.
 Eventually, the buzz created by the group caught the attention of major networks and record industry executives.
 However, due to the changing direction of rap music at the time, Bey resigned from his role as a lyricist to focus on his love for music production and poetry.

 Similar to his interest in music, Bey’s history as a writer developed when he was a child.
 His third grade teacher escorted him to the principal’s office after reading a story he wrote for a homework assignment.
 Bey thought he was in some sort of trouble, as the teacher called his parents from the principal’s office.
 In turned out that the teacher was so impressed by his story that she wanted to start a school newspaper and offered Bey the position of junior editor-in-chief.
 Bey, however, wouldn’t pursue writing seriously until his adult years.